-According to the FDM, all non-limited access SHS roadways should have a bicycle facility, except where establishing one would be contrary to public safety, like limited access facilities.
+According to the FDM, all non-limited access SHS roadways should have a bicycle facility, except where establishing one would be contrary to public safety. like limited access facilities.

-This analysis defined bicycle gaps as a non-limited access roadway that did not include one of the following:
+This analysis defined bicycle gaps as a non-limited access roadway segment that did not include one of the following:

 - · A shared use path

 - Marked shoulders

-- · 4-foot or larger paved shoulders
+- 4-foot or larger paved shoulders (C1 or C2)

-- · Regular or separated bicycle lanes
+- Regular or separated bicycle lanes